sul-dlss/mais_orcid_client/README.md

 # mais_orcid_client
 API client for accessing MAIS's ORCID endpoints.

+MAIS's ORCID API provides access to ORCID information for Stanford users.
+(This is different from orcid.org's ORCID API, which is supported by https://github.com/sul-dlss/orcid_client.)

 ## Installation

 Install the gem and add to the application's Gemfile by executing: